miktam/sizeof/README.md

 However, according to [ECMAScript Language Specification](http://www.ecma-international.org/ecma-262/5.1/), each String value is represented by 16-bit unsigned integer, Number uses the double-precision 64-bit format IEEE 754 values including the special "Not-a-Number" (NaN) values, positive infinity, and negative infinity.

 Having this knowledge, the module calculates how much memory object will allocate.

-### Limitations

-Please note, that V8 which compiles the JavaScript into native machine code, is not taken into account, as the compiled code is additionally heavily optimized.

 ### Installation